Chief Executive Officer

 Russ Elmy is a retired veteran having honorably served with the U.S. Army for 20 years.
 After leaving the Army, Russ embarked on a 16-year banking career where he served as a Vice President in retail banking with BMO Harris Bank until 2016.
 Following his desire to use his management and leadership skills along with a passion for helping others, Mr. Elmy transitioned to work with Career Source Suncoast as a Career Coach.
 In his current role, He provides career development strategies for job seekers, welfare transition and food stamp recipients.
 Russ is a graduate of Central Texas College with an Associates in Liberal Arts and has also served with Big Brothers Big Sisters, Junior Achievement and is a 2005 graduate of Leadership Manatee.
 A relatively new member of the CPH Board, Mr. Elmy provides the perspective of individuals who lack a job and are seeking to better themselves.

 Frank Fleischer, Esq. retired August 31, 2016. as Chair of the Public Finance Department at Gray Robinson, P.A., the seventh largest law firm in Florida.
 Mr. Fleischer was a member of the Hillsborough County Hospital Authority, a public authority that operated Tampa General Hospital.
 In this capacity, he served for three years as Chairman of the Finance Committee and two years as Chairman of the Board.
 Mr. Fleischer graduated from the Wharton School of the University of Pennsylvania, received his J.D. from Boston University and earned an L.L.M. in Taxation from the Georgetown University Law Center.
 Frank is a member of the Finance Committee for the Sarasota County Public Hospital (Sarasota Memorial Hospital).
-In addition to serving on the CPH Board and chairing its Finance Committee, he is also a member of the Friendship Centers Board of Directors.
+In addition to serving on the CPH Board and chairing its Finance Committee, he is also the Chair of the Friendship Centers Board of Directors.

 Michael E. Sweeting, Esq.
 Born at Sarasota Memorial Hospital and raised in Sarasota, Michael graduated from Riverview High School.
 He attended the University of Florida and Stetson College of Law.
 A retired attorney, he has been a member of Florida Bar since 1976.
 His areas of legal practice included Family law, Personal Injury, Workers Compensation and Criminal defense.
 Mr. Sweeting serves as a consumer Board member and has been a long-term FQHC patient.
 He brings to the Board an understanding of the community, legal expertise, and an understanding of the importance of access to health care.